Hariesh28/Birthday-Reminder/README.md

 [![License: GPL-3.0](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](LICENSE)

 **Birthday Reminder** is a secure, web-based application built with Streamlit that integrates Google OAuth for authentication and a MySQL database for data storage.
-It features robust security measures, including SSL-encrypted database connections and Fernet encryption to protect sensitive birthday data.
+It features robust security measures, including SSL-encrypted database connections, Fernet encryption to protect sensitive birthday data, and innovative use of Gemini AI for personalized message generation.

 ---